Instructor: | Joseph A. Erickson, Ph.D. |

 Whatever documentation you propose to make up an absence, it should be prepared in such a way as to highlight your careful understanding, reflection, analysis, and evaluation of the concepts discussed in the class, not simply copying what was said or shared in class.
 Don't summarize...analyze.

 The Augsburg University policies on academic honesty apply to this course.
 Unless otherwise stated, the assignments you hand-in are assumed to be your own individual work.
 Please refer to the Augsburg Student Guide's section on Academic Honesty Policies for details.
+If you have questions or need clarification regarding the use of other resources such as artificial intelligence (AI) bots or assistance from any other intelligent source (classmates, outside experts, etc.), please speak with the instructor before submitting any coursework.

 There are a total of 100 points available in this course.
 Your grade in this course is composed of several elements: